Minimuino/galiguessr/README.md

 # GaliGuessr

-React geography quiz 🌍 Originally designed for [Galicia](https://en.wikipedia.org/wiki/Galicia_(Spain)) but customizable for any region in the world.
+React geography quiz generator 🌍 Originally designed for [Galicia](https://en.wikipedia.org/wiki/Galicia_(Spain)) but customizable for any region in the world.
 Try it for yourself at https://minimuino.github.io/galiguessr/

 ## Features